wpilibsuite/frc-docs/source/docs/software/driverstation/imaging-your-classmate.rst

 Download the image from the `FIRST FRC Driver Station System Image Portal <https://frc-events.firstinspires.org/services/DSImages/>`__.
 There are several computer images available, one for each model.
 On the download site, select the option that matches your computer by clicking the button below the image.
 Due to the limited size of the hard drive in the E09, it is supported with a DS/Utilities image only and does not have the IDEs for LabVIEW or C++/Java installed.
 All other images have the LabVIEW base installation already present.

 .. note:: These images only install the prerequisite core FRC software, it is still necessary to install the FRC specific updates.
 See the Update Software step for more information.

+.. warning:: Due to computer availability, the E14 image provided is the 2018 images.
+If using this image, teams may have to remove the old IDE (LabVIEW or Eclipse) and install the new IDE.

 Preparation
 -----------